BackstagecrewIS/tictactoe/README.md

 * A display of the cumulative scores for each player.
 * A display of whose turn it is to play
 * A way to reset the scores.
-* The game must alternate the player who takes the first move.
+* The game will alternate the player who takes the first move.
 This will make the game fair as the player with the first move has the advantage.

 Future Development:
 * A way of keeping the scores between sessions, possibly using cookies.